 Are you as swamped with tomatoes right now as we are?
 Did you know that there is an healthier alternative to canning them?

 Freezing produce was not a viable preservation method back in Grandma’s day.
 Grandma canned instead – hot hours of work.
-Even though freezing isn’t perfect, it is as close to eating raw as you can get.
+Even though freezing isn’t perfect, it is as close to eating raw as you can get and it is easy.

-One problem with canning is the nutrient loss that comes with canning.
+The biggest problem with canning is the nutrient loss that comes with canning.
 Whenever your food is exposed to heat, it will lose some or much of its nutrient content.
-Canning requires high temperatures and, thus, your produce will suffer for it.
+Open stovetop canning requires high boiling temperatures and, thus, your produce will suffer for it.
 Interestingly, Instant Pot and pressure cooking SAVES nutrients, and I give the science for that here.

 Loss of vitamin B-6 was nearly two times greater with canning than with freezing.
 If you have ever canned and have boiled and boiled to get jars to seal, you have some idea of what I am talking about.